vedapuriswar/Breakout/README.md

 # Breakout
-A Replica of Atari Breakout created using pygame
+A Replica of Atari Breakout created using pygame\n
 Run main.py and press the SPACEBAR to start the game